RocketChat/Opensource-Contribution-Leaderboard/README.md

 ````
 And then read the [Development](#development) part or [Production](#production) part for the next step.
 ## Development
+Switch your path to the project base directory:
 ````bash
 npm install
 npm start